seasann/seasann/contributing.md

 #### Create a title

-Pull requests require grat titles.
+Pull requests require great titles.
 Here are some prefix for titles:

 - **feat**: New feature